Florida expands coronavirus testing to better measure spread

 “What we’re trying to do is to get a sense of people who are asymptomatic who may be carrying the virus and may be spreading the virus,” DeSantis said.

-As of Friday morning, more than 17,000 Floridians have been infected by the virus, with the number of deaths now approaching 400, according to the state’s COVID-19 dashboard.
-There were 2,360 people currently hospitalized with the disease.
+As of Friday evening, Florida had about 18,000 total cases, with the number of deaths exceeding 400, according to the state’s COVID-19 dashboard.
+There were about 2,500 people currently hospitalized with the disease.
+With a single case reported Friday in Liberty County, the virus has now officially touched each of the state’s 67 counties.

 As the governor moved to close restaurants and bars and advocate social distancing in recent weeks, he has long abandoned his earlier insistence that the virus had not spread throughout the state’s communities.